YINI-lang/yini-parser-typescript/docs/Conventions.md

 YINI Parser TypeScript - Project Readme
 =======================================

+In this document coding and project practices are outlined.

 ## CJS (CommonJS) vs ESM (ECMAScript Modules)
 This project uses CommonJS (and not Pure ESM), due to it's currently better compatible with Jest and other tools.